-Course Purpose
+Course Description

 This course will provide an introduction and overview of the fundamental topics in Astronomy and Planetary Science.
-These topics will include origins and current state of the solar system, the life cycle of stars, the Milky Way and evolution of galaxies, and the origins of the universe.
+These topics will include origins and current state of the Solar System, the life cycle of stars, the discovery and characterization of exoplanets, the Milky Way and evolution of galaxies, and the origin of the universe.

-This course satisfies the Science and Applied Science Liberal Studies requirement as well this course requirement for the B.S. of Astronomy.
+This course satisfies the Science and Applied Science Liberal Studies requirement and is a course requirement for the B.S. of Astronomy.